MAGICS-LAB/DNABERT_2/README.md

 # DNABERT-2: Efficient Foundation Model and Benchmark for Multi-Species Genome

+The repo contains:
-The official implementation of our paper

-DNABERT-2: Efficient Foundation Model and Benchmark for Multi-Species Genome
+1. The official implementation of [DNABERT-2: Efficient Foundation Model and Benchmark for Multi-Species Genome](https://arxiv.org/abs/2306.15006)
+2. Genome Understanding Evaluation (GUE): a comprehensize benchmark containing 28 datasets for multi-species genome understanding benchmark.